biadelmiro/UDACITY_intro_to_javascript_course/README.md

 | == | Equal to |
 | != | Not equal to |

+QUESTION 2 OF 2

+Enter the expressions (one at a time) into the console and determine what each expression evaluates to.

 ### Comments
 You can use comments to help explain your code and make things clearer.
 In JavaScript, comments are marked with a double forward-slash //.
 Anything written on the same line after the // will not be executed or displayed.
 To have the comment span multiple lines, mark the start of your comment with a forward-slash and star, and then enclose your comment inside a star and forward-slash /* … */.
 ```